Differential KO-theory: constructions, computations, and applications: Recollections on topological -theory

-The $\alpha$-invariant is defined as $\alpha(X)=f_!(1) \in \op{KO}^{-n}(X)$ for a Spin manifold of dimension $n$.
+where $D$ is the dirac operator on the spinor bundle and $h_D={\rm ker}(D)$ is the space of harmonic spinors.
+The $\alpha$-invariant is defined as $\alpha(X)=f_!(1) \in \op{KO}^{-n}(\ast )$ for a Spin manifold of dimension $n$.
 This is related to bilinear forms -- applications are given in \cite[Sec.
 5.2.2]{pf}.

-To connect to the index, let $X$ be an $n$-dimensional compact Riemannian Spin manifold and let $E$ be a real vector bundle over $X$ with an orthogonal connection.
+To connect to the index for twisted Dirac operators, let $X$ be an $n$-dimensional compact Riemannian Spin manifold and let $E$ be a real vector bundle over $X$ with an orthogonal connection.
 Then the spinor bundle $\S$ can be twisted by $E$ and the index of the corresponding Dirac operator $D_E$ on $\S \otimes E$ is

 When $n\equiv 1$ or 2 (mod 8), let $h_E\equiv \ker D_E$ denote the space of harmonic $E$-valued spinors.
 Then (see \cite[Theorem 7.13]{LM})

 The topological interpretation of the index is as follows: $X^n$ can be embedded in $S^{n + 8k}$ for sufficiently large $k$, and the normal bundle $\N$ of $X$ can be identified with a tubular neighborhood of the embedding.
 The Spin structure on $X$ determines a unique Spin structure on $\N$.
 Let $\S^\pm(\N)$ denote the canonical real spinor bundles of $\N$ of dimension $8k$.
 Via the projection $\pi: \N \to X$ one can lift $\S^\pm(\N)$ to the total space of $\N$.
 At each nonzero vector ${\bf n} \in \N$ consider the isomorphism $\mu_n: \pi^*\S^+(\N) \xrightarrow{\cong} \pi^* \S^-(\N)$ given by the Clifford multiplication by ${\bf n}$.
 Then the difference element